How Does the Treatment Process Work?

 Once detox is complete, the patient is ideally moved to an inpatient care facility.
 Inpatient care allows patients to reside at a treatment facility and devote all of their energies towards treatment.
 During inpatient care, patients are stabilized with medical and clinical therapies led by licensed professionals.

 Patients have control over the methods they use to recover based on their comfort levels.
-Inpatient care also includes hands-on involvement of staff members and the development of patient-therapist connections.
-Family members are encouraged to visit patients in rehab facilities for added support.
+Inpatient care also includes support from various staff members and the development of a healthy patient-therapist relationship.
+Family members are invited to family therapy programs and individual family therapy sessions with their loved ones to rebuild relationships, provide education on addiction to family members, and provide support to both the loved ones and individual in treatment.
 Patients are shown love and empathy to compliment healing.

 - Physical fitness